The Contract of Sale in Conveyancing Explained in Simple English

 Even for a CQS-accredited firm, there are specific circumstances where the SCS may not be used, or may be heavily modified:

-• Auctions: Property auctions often use the Common Auction Conditions (CAC).
+- Auctions: Property auctions often use the Common Auction Conditions (CAC).
 While similar in spirit to the SCS, they are tailored for the immediate "hammer-fall" exchange process.
+I am Sold use their own contract that sits alongside the Standard Contract.

 When is the contract legally binding?

-Exchange is the physical or telephonic process where the two solicitors, or conveyancing firms, confirm they hold identical signed contracts and have confirmation from their client to exchange.
+Exchange is the physical or telephonic process by which the two solicitors or conveyancing firms confirm that they hold identical signed contracts and have confirmation from their clients to exchange.
 At this precise moment:

 What Happens if a Breach of Contract Occurs?